wwwild/CBC/readme.txt

 1. Start the GitHub Desktop via the Windows Start button.
 2. The Changes tab (on the left) will show you the changed files with the details of the changes on the right.
 3. In the Summary line (near bottom left) enter a change summary and a more detailed description in the Description control.
-4. Use the "Commit to master" button on the bottom left to push the changes to the GitHub server.
+4. Use the "Commit to master" button on the bottom left to commit the changes to your local environment.
+5. Use the "Push to origin" button tab on the upper right to push the changes to the GitHub server.

 =================
 Once a year setup